Fritz Haarmann: Conviction

 The trial lasted barely two weeks, and a total of 190 witnesses testified.
-On 19 December 1924, court reconvened to impose sentence upon both defendants.
-Judged sane and accountable for his actions, Haarmann was found guilty of 24 of the 27 murders and sentenced to death by beheading.
+On 19 December 1924, the court reconvened to impose sentence upon both defendants.
+Judged sane and accountable for his actions, Haarmann was found guilty of twenty-four of the twenty-seven murders and sentenced to death by beheading.
 He was acquitted of three murders which he denied committing.
 Upon hearing the sentence, Haarmann stood before the court and proclaimed, "I accept the verdict fully and freely", before adding: "I [shall] go to the decapitating block joyfully and happily."
-Grans became hysterical upon hearing he had been found guilty of incitement to murder and sentenced to death by beheading in relation to the murder of victim Adolf Hannappel, with an additional sentence of 12 years' imprisonment imposed for being an accessory to murder in the case of victim Fritz Wittig.
+Grans became hysterical upon hearing he had been found guilty of incitement to murder and sentenced to death by beheading in relation to the murder of victim Adolf Hannappel, with an additional sentence of twelve years' imprisonment imposed for being an accessory to murder in the case of victim Fritz Wittig.
 Upon returning to his cell after hearing the verdict, Grans collapsed.

 In the case of Hannappel, several witnesses testified to having seen Grans, in the company of Haarmann, pointing towards the youth.
 Haarmann claimed this was one of two murders committed upon the insistence of Grans and for this reason, Grans was sentenced to death.
 In the case of Wittig, police found a handwritten note from Haarmann, dated the day of Wittig's disappearance and signed by both him and Grans, in which Grans agreed to pay Haarmann 20 gold marks for the youth's suit.
-As the note indicated Grans' possible knowledge in the disappearance of Wittig, he was convicted of being an accomplice to Haarmann in this murder and sentenced to 12 years' imprisonment.
+As the note indicated Grans' possible knowledge in the disappearance of Wittig, he was convicted of being an accomplice to Haarmann in this murder and sentenced to twelve years' imprisonment.

 Haarmann made no appeal against the verdict; claiming his death would atone for his crimes and stating that, were he at liberty, he would likely kill again.
 Grans did lodge an appeal against his sentence, although his appeal was rejected on 6 February 1925.

 Execution

-At 6 o'clock on the morning of 15 April 1925, Fritz Haarmann was beheaded by guillotine in the grounds of Hanover prison.
+At six o'clock on the morning of 15 April 1925, Haarmann was beheaded by guillotine in the grounds of Hanover prison.
 His executioner was Carl Gröpler.
-In accordance with German tradition, Haarmann was not informed of his execution date until the prior evening.
+By German tradition, Haarmann was not informed of his execution date until the prior evening.
 Upon receipt of the news, he observed prayer with his pastor, before being granted his final wishes of an expensive cigar to smoke and Brazilian coffee to drink in his cell.

 No members of the press were permitted to witness the execution, and the event was seen by only a handful of witnesses.
 According to published reports, although Haarmann was pale and nervous, he maintained a sense of bravado as he walked to the guillotine.
 The last words Haarmann spoke were: "I am guilty, gentlemen, but, hard though it may be, I want to die as a man."
 Immediately prior to placing his head upon the execution apparatus, Haarmann added: "I repent, but I do not fear death."